fatemerhmi/fatemerhmi/README.md

-### Hi there 👋
+### Welcome to my Github! 👋

+💻 I am a Research Assistant (MCS student) in Dalhousie Univeristy, Halifax, NS
-🔭 I’m currently working on NLP projects (Transfer Learning, IR, Multi-task Learning(MTL), Multi-label classification)
+🔭 I’m currently working on couple of NLP projects (Transfer Learning, IR, Multi-task Learning(MTL), Multi-label classification)
 🌱 I’m currently learning everything about MTL.
 📫 How to reach me: fatemeh.rhmi@gmail.com
 😄 Pronouns: She/her

 <!--
 **fatemerhmi/fatemerhmi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.